Catallactic/catallactic-site/book/2023-09-04-asset-stablecoins/index.md

 ## 1. Introduction
 ---

+Stablecoins peg their price to the price of an underlying asset.
+This underlying asset can be a commodity, a fiat currency, a financial product or another cryptocurrency.
+They can be collateralized by the same asset (stablecoins), by another asset or basket of assets (synths) or by an algorithm (algorithmic stablecoins).

 ## 2. Creating Stablecoins
 ---

-### 2.1.
-Creation Process

-### 2.2.
-Suites

-### 2.3.
-Marketplaces

-## 3. Stablecoins Features
+## 3. Assets
 ---

-## 3.1.
-Decentralization
+### 3.1.
+Peg

-## 3.2.
-Redeemability
+### 3.2.
+Collateral

-## 4. Applications
----

-Stablecoins peg their price to the price of an underlying asset.
-This underlying asset can be a commodity, a fiat currency, a financial product or another cryptocurrency.
-They can be collateralized by the same asset (stablecoins), by another asset or basket of assets (synths) or by an algorithm (algorithmic stablecoins).
+### 3.3.
+Existing Stablecoins

 <table class="table w-auto mx-auto fs-6">
 	<thead class="thead-dark">